oriolcervello/Noises-PD/ReadMe.md

 #### bp_noise~ :
-generates a band pass filtered noise at the selected Freq, gain and Q.
+generates a resonant band pass filtered noise at the selected Freq, gain and Q.

 -Inlets: Message with (gain X), X= gain between 0 and 1.
 Message with (Q X), X=Q value.
 Message with (fc X), X=cut freq.